helarteDeProgrmar/recorecobook/README.md

 ## 🧪 Features

 * Collects user preferences on genres via console.
-* Fetches books (mocked or real) for a given author.
+* Fetches books for a given author.
 * Applies a simple heuristic to recommend top 5 most relevant books.
 * Uses JADE for agent communication and behavior control.